 - For the skin (topical treatments for psoriasis or eczema, for example), use an ointment containing 10 percent to 15 percent flower heads and don’t apply directly to an open wound without guidance.

-- Keep in mind when used daily, RC might take up to three months/12 weeks to show full results.
+- Keep in mind when used daily, red clover might take up to three months/12 weeks to show full results.

 How to make red clover tea:

-- You can purchase RC tea bags in health food stores, or make the tea yourself at home using dried herbs.
+- You can purchase red clover tea bags in health food stores, or make the tea yourself at home using dried herbs.

 - To make red clover tea use one to two teaspoons dried flowers or flowering tops steeped in 8 ounces of hot water.